hauke96/hugo-theme-hamburg/README.md

 For a custom JavaScript snippet you have to create a `layouts/partials/tracking.html` file and put the necessary code into this file.
 The file (if it exists) will be embedded into the header right before the `</head>` tag.

 I tested this with the Matomo analytics software, which provides a JavaScript snipped I put into the `tracking.html`.

-### Temporarily
-Use the normal hugo `-t` option to specify the theme:

-`hugo server -t hamburg`

-The theme must be available in the `./themes/hamburg/` folder.